MicrosoftDocs/azure-stack-docs/azure-stack/operator/diagnostic-log-collection.md

 When an event triggers these alerts, Azure Stack Hub proactively sends the logs to Microsoft.

 In addition, Azure Stack Hub sends logs to Microsoft triggered by other failure events.
-These logs are not visible to you.
+These events are not visible to you.

 Enabling proactive log collections is recommended as more operations are optimized and the benefits increase.